Héctor Sánchez (baseball): Chicago White Sox

 On December 14, 2015, Sánchez signed a minor league deal with an invitation to spring training with the Chicago White Sox.
 The White Sox promoted Sánchez to the major leagues on April 26, 2016.
 He was designated for assignment on May 9.

 San Diego Padres

 After being designated by the White Sox, Sanchez was claimed by the San Diego Padres and added to the 25-man roster.
-On June 14, he was designated for assignment and outrighted to the AAA El Paso Chihuahuas.
+On June 14, he was designated for assignment and outrighted to the Triple-A El Paso Chihuahuas.
 For the season, he had the third-slowest baserunning sprint speed of all major league players, at 22.9 feet/second.

 He was non-tendered in the 2016 offseason, and signed a minor league contract with the Padres on December 13, 2016.
 He elected free agency on November 6, 2017.

-Return to San Francisco Giants
+San Francisco Giants (second stint)

-Sánchez returned to the Giants organization on a minor league contract on January 5, 2018.
-He was released from Triple AAA on May 27.
+On January 5, 2018, Sánchez returned to the San Francisco Giants organization on a minor league contract.
+He was released from the Triple-A Sacramento River Cats on May 27.